 It is often said that fascist regimes require a charismatic leader with a knack for whipping up popular support and mobilizing nationalist aggression.
 But this is not always the case.
 A stolid, distant figure, Japan’s Emperor Hirohito was never even heard on the radio until he announced his country’s surrender in 1945.
 Yet the mere appeal of his name was enough to engineer the deaths of 15-20 million Chinese civilians.
 This genocide was carried out not just by means of the usual scorched-earth campaigns and attendant famine and disease, but a great deal of direct slaughter: shooting people in pits, or roping together a dozen at a time and burning them alive with kerosene or gasoline.
 Something else was going on, which we shall attempt to examine below, to manufacture the kind of blind obedience that made Japanese farm boys and upright gentlemen with a taste for haiku and flower arrangement (which they were observed fiddling with in their barracks) alike gleefully rape pregnant women and disembowel them with their bayonets (Harmsen, Nanjing; Harmsen, Shanghai).

 The Germans matched, indeed exceeded the barbarism of the Japanese, being responsible for a comparable number of civilian deaths in Poland and the Soviet Union, some 20 million (a figure including most of the six million Jewish Holocaust victims).
 But the Nazis had an even more ambitious goal in the Hunger Plan, formulated in early 1941.
 By encircling vast territories and cutting off food supplies they would have deliberately starved to death an estimated 20-30 million Russians and Ukrainians (Stargardt).
 The plan was disrupted as the Wehrmacht got bogged down in Operation Barbarossa later that year and far fewer died than intended, though many millions of Poles, Slavs, and Jews were murdered by other means.
 Shooting people into pits was the dominant method in the early years of the war.
-As many as ten to twenty thousand could be shot at a single killing site per day, but it was found to be exhausting and traumatizing for the shooters.
-More effective means were experimented with, including dynamiting groups of people, a method also found to be inefficient (Mayer).
+As many as ten to twenty thousand could be shot at a single killing site per day, but that was found to be exhausting and traumatizing for the shooters.
+More effective means were experimented with, including dynamiting groups of people, also found to be inefficient (Mayer).
 One solution was to redirect carbon monoxide fumes into the vans ferrying victims to the killing sites and simply dump the lifeless bodies into the pits.
 More creatively still, in October 1941 in Konin, Poland, eight thousand Jews were thrown naked into pits filled with quicklime and melted alive; by the following morning all except the victims’ heads had dissolved, their faces still frozen in their screams (Rhodes).
 Eventually, of course, the mass murder was sped up in the gas chambers and crematoria of the extermination camps, accounting for another three million victims.

-The insistent question is how ordinary soldiers could be compelled to participate in the indiscriminate, cold-blooded slaughter of civilians and defenseless troops alike.
+An intractable question is how ordinary soldiers could be compelled to participate in the indiscriminate, cold-blooded slaughter of civilians and defenseless troops alike.
 The Japanese army took few prisoners of war, and many of those it did were worked to death or succumbed to starvation and disease; for the most part, captured Chinese troops were killed outright.
 Germany made a pretense of keeping Soviet POWs alive, but several million of them starved to death in the concentration camps anyway.
 The comprehensive slaughter of the enemy was always warfare’s operating principle.
 Julius Caesar had all his captured troops put to the sword, matter-of-factly recounted in his Gallic Wars.
 Rape and pillage where civilians were seen as the victors’ prize was likewise a timeworn practice, as were the scorched-earth campaigns of the Thirty Years Wars in Europe (1618-48) and the even more destructive Taiping Civil War in China (1850-64), the latter resulting in the deaths of tens of millions.
 The survival of civilians was long disregarded in the military calculus as being of any significance, morally or otherwise.
 Twentieth-century fascism operated as if it were still immersed in this past when war and slaughter were glorious for their own sake; it dispensed with such ethical encumbrances as the Geneva Conventions and relished in the spirit of total war.
 As Hitler oft retorted whenever any of his generals hesitated to pull out all the stops, “There is no room for sentimentality here.”

 Even in modern times, widespread civilian destruction is reserved as a last resort by all modern armies, to brutalize and break the enemy population psychologically and make them cave in, as in the Allied carpet bombing of Germany and the Americans’ flattening of Tokyo, Hiroshima, and Nagasaki in WWII.
 But the fascist state does the same proactively rather than reactively.
 Although the U.S. military, in its pointless and catastrophic war on Indochina, came to understand the importance of not alienating civilians in the South Vietnamese countryside to avoid pushing them into the hands of the Vietcong, it nonetheless gratuitously bombed North and South Vietnam, Cambodia, and Laos, resulting in one to two million civilian deaths—the largest aerial bombardment in history (J. Gibson).
 Included in this devastation were hundreds of thousands of tons of napalm—gelled gasoline—dropped on military and civilian targets alike, and the four million Vietnamese exposed to the toxic herbicide Agent Orange, disabling or rendering gravely ill a quarter of them.
 To confuse the public, fascist states pay lip service in their propaganda to acting only in the interests of defense and peace.
 Hitler always claimed the Germans were only protecting themselves against the worldwide Judeo-Bolshevik conspiracy and acted dismayed when the Western powers declined to join him in his invasion of the Soviet Union, and the U.S. similarly banked on the bogeyman of communist tyranny in its war of aggression against Indochina.

 In order to turn an army into an effective fighting machine, obedience is hammered into the troops down to the last man.
 For those who might contemplate wavering, they have no choice: you cooperate in killing because refusing to do so could result in your own court-martialing or even execution for insubordination.
 However, what needs emphasizing is that not all soldiers are reluctant to kill.
 Many do so willingly, and this wrath is vented on enemy civilians as enthusiastically as it is on enemy troops.
-To explain this, we need to delve into a more intractable kind of obedience, operating on a deep psychological level and instilled from an early age, requiring a crushing and molding of the immature ego in the name of group conformity.
+To explain this, we need to delve into a more stubborn kind of obedience, operating on a deep psychological level and instilled from an early age, requiring a crushing and molding of the immature ego in the name of group conformity.
 Once thus reshaped, individuals can be turned into sadists without their having much conscious comprehension of this process.

 Central to this indoctrination is dehumanization.
 Before an enemy can be brutalized, it must be defined and identified, made vivid, threatening, and larger than life, yet less than human.
 Dehumanization renders the enemy unique, separate, and therefore expendable.
 It’s easier to rationalize and compartmentalize murder and slaughter if one believes that what one is killing is not really human.
 It also helps if the enemy is physically and recognizably distinct, of a different race.
 This highlights the fact that fascism is undergirded by racism.
 Thus the yellow race of Vietnamese “gooks” served as a convenient enemy for the American military.
 For the German and Japanese fascists, race was a bit more problematic.
 Where the enemy was not racially distinct in a physical sense, it was simply declared to be so.
 The Japanese inculcated the absurd notion among its citizenry that they were racially superior to the Chinese (there are subtle facial markers that distinguish the Japanese from the Koreans and the Chinese, southern Chinese from northern Chinese, but East Asians as a whole are indistinguishable from one another).
 Russians and Poles are in no meaningful sense physically distinct from the Germans, yet by positing an imaginary “Aryan” race, the Germans convinced themselves they were superior to the brute-like Slavs on the one hand and the wily and cunning Jews on the other, both classified as Untermenschen—subhumans.
 It is telling that when a nation turns against its own people, the Other is often racialized and physical or hereditary distinctions created where none were before.
-Being a mere descendent of a landlord branded one as a landlord in early Communist China.
+Being a mere descendent of a landlord branded one a landlord in early Communist China.
 Landlords were also dehumanized by being depicted in the media as stunted, stoop-shouldered, and (like the Japanese and American enemies) mustached, all signifiers of wickedness.
 The peasantry was then unleashed on many innocent people, resulting in two to three million “landlord” murders by Mao Zedong’s own estimate.

 If you still find it inexplicable that ordinary people can be brainwashed into believing in an enemy—a less-than-human and expendable enemy deserving of righteous death—consider yourself lucky that your indoctrination failed.